kkalchake/kt-database/Books/Nov28.md

 | **View of Self / Resources** | The implicit view of not having what it takes, or being prepared for withdrawal and defeat. | The view that you can shape stress to your purpose.
 The conviction that you have the resources to surmount the difficulties. |
 | **View of the Event** | Viewing the stressor as a difficult or painful event that must be tolerated. | Viewing the stressor as a challenge to be surmounted and an opportunity to engage fully. |
 | **View of Arousal / Body** | Interpreting the body's physiological arousal as a sign of fear, anxiety, or a negative state. | Interpreting the body's arousal as a sign that your body is "trying to help me," and that the responses are "designed to help me focus on the tasks at hand." |

+## Summary
+The threat response narrows your capacity and wears on your cells, but the challenge response expands your capacity and protects your health.
+You cannot control every stressor, but you can reshape your interpretation, choose to feel challenged, and influence your telomeres, immune cells, performance, and long-term resilience.